 Bachelor of Science in Literature, Media, and Communication

 The BS in Literature, Media, and Communication (formerly named Science, Technology, and Culture) is the oldest undergraduate degree program in the Ivan Allen College for the Liberal Arts at Georgia Tech.
 This program offers a thorough education in the different modes of representation that structure our increasingly technological and global world.
 Program graduates will have both significant theoretical and hands-on experience with novels, films, games, comic books, web pages, and scientific documents.
-By learning the modes of communication common to science, technology, and the humanities, LMC graduates are prepared to become leaders in education, business, and the arts.
+By learning the modes of communication common to science, technology, and the humanities, LMC graduates are prepared to become leaders in education, business, professions such as medicine and law, and the arts.

 - Bachelor of Science in Literature, Media, and Communication - Thread: Literature & Media